bcthuringer/Q_test/README.md

 ## Contributing

 This project is designed as a learning resource.
 If you have suggestions for improvements or additional learning concepts to include, please submit a pull request or open an issue.

+## Authors

+### Bradley
+Software Engineer and AWS Cloud Architect who contributed to the development of this instructional guide.
+Bradley provided expertise in serverless architecture design, AWS infrastructure, and best practices for cloud-native applications.

+### Amazon Q
+Amazon Q (May 2025 version) - AI assistant developed by AWS that helped enhance this codebase with instructional comments, documentation improvements, and architectural guidance.
+Amazon Q provided assistance in transforming the original codebase into a comprehensive learning resource with detailed explanations of AWS serverless concepts and implementation patterns.

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.